yktoo/yktoo.com/content/blog/0205/index.en.md

 But this riddle cost me some effort to solve:
 ![](img:1.bp.blogspot.com/-O-9HPf6PsLI/UhoKIKGEefI/AAAAAAAAZiw/rL90K6vSDEM/s1600/dsc09805.picasaweb.jpg:a)

-> //'t Is avond in Siberië//
+> {{< fl "'t Is avond in Siberië" >}}
-> //En nergens is een leeuw//
+> {{< fl "En nergens is een leeuw" >}}

 Which translates as:
 > It's evening in Siberia,
 > And a lion is nowhere

 But some Dutch friends and Google helped me.
-It's a verse from a very long and old Dutch song called //Dodenrit// ("Suicidal Ride").
+It's a verse from a very long and old Dutch song called {{< fl "Dodenrit" >}} ("Suicidal Ride").
 It's sung in 1974 by [Drs.
 P][wiki:nl:Drs._P] ([video](http://www.youtube.com/watch?v=rAaL1pO3qAw)), and it's a quite cynical, or black-humored, piece.
 It's a story of a family that rides a troika in the direction of the Siberian city of Omsk in a very cold winter.
 They are being chased by wolves, so they decide to dump their kids one-by-one to get rid of wolves.
 Yet the plan doesn't work out and the end is anything but happy.

 Now, the challenge was to find the missing link between the song and this pointer.
-As far as I could conclude, the idea is that "lion is nowhere", i.e. the name of the city is commonly wrongly associated with "lion" (//leeuw//), though in fact it's derived from the old Frisian //Lintarwde// and later //Liiewardensis//.
+As far as I could conclude, the idea is that "lion is nowhere", i.e. the name of the city is commonly wrongly associated with "lion" ({{< fl "leeuw" >}}), though in fact it's derived from the old Frisian {{< fl "Lintarwde" >}} and later {{< fl "Liiewardensis" >}}.

 That's all folks.
 If you happen to be in the north here, do pay a visit to the sunny Leeuwarden.
 ![](img:3.bp.blogspot.com/-nSUhwWzrhCs/UhoKBVtTMXI/AAAAAAAAZhw/BLhGp0V2ngw/s1600/dsc09797.picasaweb.jpg:a)